Arunk28/Rewordify-AI/PrivacyPolicy.md

 Privacy Policy
 Last updated: July 11, 2025

 We take your privacy seriously.
-The AI Text Polisher Chrome Extension is designed to operate with the minimum necessary permissions, with no tracking, logging, or analytics.
+The Rewordify-AI Chrome Extension is designed to operate with the minimum necessary permissions, with no tracking, logging, or analytics.

 🔍 What This Extension Does
 Adds an AI icon next to text inputs, textareas, or contenteditable fields.